PeterOsoo/counter-app/README.md

 ## Counter App

-Simple counter using React Js
+Implement a simple counter using React Js